mendix/docs/content/en/docs/deployment/private-cloud/_index.md

     * The name of your company (if requesting on behalf of a client, enter the name of their company).
     * License Type: Operator
     * The Mendix for Private Cloud architecture type.
-See [Connected and Standalone Clusters](#connected-standalone), above, for more information — optionally, leave additional information in the **comment** field
+See [Connected and Stand-alone Clusters](#connected-stand-alone), above, for more information — optionally, leave additional information in the **comment** field
     * The namespace (or namespaces) for which you want to request an Operator license

 5. Save the request.